warabak/appointment-scheduler/docs/next-steps.md

 ### Test Coverage
 Improving the JUnit test coverage, as well as generating coverage reports would be a great next step.
 Tools like [Coveralls](https://coveralls.io/) for open-source projects are free, and would allow us to measure the breadth of our coverage as we add tests over time.

+### Error Handling and the User Experience
+While leaning into `javax.validation.constraints` saves us from a lot of boilerplate, there are certainly more edge cases to consider.
+Most critically, a greater focus should be placed on error conditions - helping enable the end user to work through their own problems with the API makes for happy users and reduces stress on support processes like customer support and wordy technical documentation.